b-lukaszuk/RJ_BS_eng/contents/statistics_intro.md

 The above is a classical method and it is useful to know it.
 Based on the z-score you can check the appropriate percentage/probability for a given value in a table that is usually placed at the end of a statistics textbook.
-Make sure you understand it since, we are going to use this method in the upcoming chapter on a Student's t-test (see @sec:compare_contin_data_one_samp_ttest).
+Make sure you understand it since, we are going to use this method, e.g. in the upcoming chapter on a Student's t-test (see @sec:compare_contin_data_one_samp_ttest).

 Luckily, in the case of the normal distribution we don't have to calculate the z-score.
 The package can do that for us, compare